yodablocks/elementsofai/building_ai/chapter_3/part4.md

 2. 0.25
 3. any performance that is better than all wrong is enough as a baseline

+There are two classes, and the data points are evenly split among them.
+Assigning every point to either class, or picking a class randomly would result in a 50% accuracy.There are two classes, and the data points are evenly split among them.
+Assigning every point to either class, or picking a class randomly would result in a 50% accuracy.

 ## Which of the following values of k do you think was "best"?

 1. the choice of k doesn't matter